jr-blanc0/jrblanc0_portfolio/README.md

      * Created a custom feature **"Age Brackets"** using nested **IF** logic to classify customers into clean marketing segments: **Adolescent** (under 31), **Middle Age** (31–54), and **Old** (55+).
      * Leveraged **Pivot Tables** for multi-dimensional aggregations, **Pivot Charts** for structural distribution, and interactive **Slicers** (Region, Education, and Marital Status) for dynamic dashboard cross-filtering.
 * 💡**Key Findings:**
-  * **The Sweet Spot Commute:** Consumers with a commute distance of **0–1 miles** exhibit the highest conversion rates for bike purchases across almost all regions, identifying proximity as a primary purchasing trigger.
+  * ✅Consumers with a commute distance of **0–1 miles** exhibit the highest conversion rates for bike purchases across almost all regions, identifying proximity as a primary purchasing trigger.
-  * **Income & Occupation Disparities:** Professional and Skilled Manual segments with an income range between **$40,000 and $80,000** make up the core purchasing audience, suggesting marketing spend should bypass extreme wealth or low-income brackets.
+  * ✅The maximum average income of Males is $60,124.
+So, they purchased bikes more as compared to females who got 7% less average income than males.
-  * **Middle-Age Dominance:** People in the Middle Age group (31-54 years) purchased 4 times more bikes as compared to the Adolescent and Old age groups.
+  * ✅People in the Middle Age group (31-54 years) purchased 4 times more bikes as compared to the Adolescent and Old age groups.
 <img src=git_images/excelproject.png>

 ---